srdc/onfhir/onfhir-subscription/README.md

 }
 ```

 You should see a 'ping <subscription-id>' message in  opened web-socket-test-1.html page.
+You can open another page, and change the web socket address to the second node, and try it again.